smartlegionlab/chrono-library-messenger/README.md

 > This tool is intended for educational and research purposes to explore new paradigms in communication.
 The authors are not responsible for how it is used.

 For commercial use that is not compatible with the AGPLv3 terms (e.g., including this software in a proprietary product without disclosing the source code), a **commercial license** is required.
 Please contact me at [smartlegiondev@gmail.com](mailto:smartlegiondev@gmail.com) to discuss terms.

+---

+**📜 Legal & Ethical Disclaimer:**

+Chrono-Library Messenger (CLM) is a proof-of-concept project created for academic, research, and educational purposes only.
+It is designed to explore alternative paradigms in communication technology.
+The author does not encourage or condone the use of this tool for any illegal activities or to violate the laws of any country.
+The mention of other messaging services is made for comparative analysis within a technological context and constitutes fair use.
+Users are solely responsible for ensuring their compliance with all applicable local, national, and international laws and regulations.